Knowledge Level: Beginner

 - Take on fluids containing electrolytes continually throughout your ride.
 Even in cooler conditions aim to take on 500-750 ml per hour.

-- Stretch regularly using this routine from Phil Burt, Lead Physiotherapist with the Great Britain Cycling Team and Consultant Physiotherapist to the Sky Pro Cycling Team.
+- Work on your mobility using this routine from Phil Burt, Lead Physiotherapist with the Great Britain Cycling Team.